Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xp3hSA1CwFM.md

 ### Transcript

-> one of the problems you were currently facing with dedicated servers uh the general multiplayer bugs yes the first thing is well they're the problems right and then the rest of it is actually just the work to get it up and running yeah uh which isn't like a problem it's just what we're it's just more work yeah the real the blocker really is like all the client-side issues that makes it so that you can't play the game um like the train station issues and the foliage respawning things and like all that stuff and then we need to make dedicated servers
+> one of the problems you were currently facing with dedicated servers, the general multiplayer bugs yes the first thing is well they're the problems right and then the rest of it is actually just the work to get it up and running yeah, which isn't like a problem it's just what we're it's just more work yeah the real the blocker really is like all the client-side issues that makes it so that you can't play the game, like the train station issues and the foliage respawning things and like all that stuff and then we need to make dedicated servers